 Then came the third try.
 I figured the same rules still applied.
 Why wouldn't they?
 Nobody said anything different.
 So I kept working on my project.
 Then one day, completely by chance, I asked the professor a question about my code.
 And he just casually mentioned that the third attempt requires a completely new project.

 Nobody told me.
-There was no email.
-No announcement.
-No update on the course page.
-Nothing.
-I found out by accident.
-Eight days before the deadline.
+There was no email, no announcement, no update on the course page.
+I found out by accident, eight days before the deadline.

-Eight days.
 Everyone else had two months.
 I had eight days to build something from scratch.
 I failed.
-Obviously.

 Fighting for help every single time

 By the time anyone did anything, it was already too late.
-That's the thing.
 You don't get help before you fail.
-You fail first.
-Then you try to get help.
-Then they tell you they can't do anything retroactively.
+You fail first, then you try to get help, and then they tell you they can't do anything retroactively.
 So what's the point?

 And when miscommunication happened, when I understood an instruction differently because that is literally how ASD works, there was zero willingness to consider that maybe the instruction wasn't clear enough.
-It was never "let's figure out what went wrong."
-It was "you should have known."
-You should have asked.
-You should have understood.
+The response was always that I should have known, that I should have asked.
 Every single time, the entire weight of the miscommunication landed on me.

 Funny how COVID changed everything overnight

 When COVID hit, the university suddenly understood that people struggle under difficult circumstances.
-They adjusted deadlines.
-They changed exam formats.
-They let students continue projects across attempts.
+They adjusted deadlines, changed exam formats, and let students continue projects across attempts.
 Everyone got patience and flexibility because everyone agreed the situation was hard.

-But ASD?
-ADHD?
-Conditions that don't go away after a few months?
-Conditions that make every semester feel like what COVID felt like for everyone else?
-Nothing.
-No adjustments.
-No flexibility.
+But ASD and ADHD don't go away after a few months.
+They make every semester feel like what COVID felt like for everyone else, and for that there were no adjustments and no flexibility.
 COVID was temporary and the entire world bent over backwards for it.
 My brain is permanent and nobody bends at all.

 The "education quality" excuse